vaeb80/python-intro-to-dash-nyc-career-ds-102218/README.md

     app.run_server(debug=True)
 ```

 Okay, once we've done the above, we have ourselves a Dash app!
-It doesnt do much (or show much in our browser), but we can certainly run the server and look at in our browser.
+It doesn't do much (or show much in our browser), but we can certainly run the server and look at in our browser.
 Let's try it by running the following command in our terminal and then opening a new tab in our browser and navigating to `http://localhost:8050/`

 > `python app.py`